Roger & Me: Synopsis

 Moore attends the annual GM shareholder meeting, disguised as a shareholder himself.
 However, when he gets a turn at the microphone to air his grievances to the board, Smith appears to recognize Moore and immediately shuts him out and has the convention adjourned, despite Moore's attempts to interrupt him.
-In a close-up of Smith, he is heard joking about his action with a fellow board member before leaving.
 Meanwhile, Moore meets and interviews more residents of Flint, who are reeling from the economic fallout of the layoffs.
 A former feminist radio host, Janet, joins Amway as a saleswoman to find work.
-Another resident, Rhonda Britton, sells rabbits for "Pets or Meat".
-Britton is featured killing a rabbit by beating it with a lead pipe.
+Another resident, Rhonda Britton, sells rabbits for "Pets or Meat."
 Prevalent throughout the film is Sheriff's Deputy Fred Ross, a former factory worker whose current job now demands that he go around town carrying out record numbers of evictions on families unable to pay their rent.

 During all of this, Flint's crime rate skyrockets, with shootouts and murders becoming much more common.
 Crime becomes so prevalent that when the ABC News program Nightline tries to do a live story on the plant closings, someone steals the network's van (along with the cables), abruptly stopping the broadcast.
-The county jail also fills to its maximum capacity of inmates.
-A second jail is built due to the over-crowding.
+The county jail also fills to its maximum capacity of inmates, and a second jail is built due to the over-crowding.
 Living in Flint becomes so desperate that Money magazine ranks the city as the worst place to live in America.
-The residents react with outrage and stage a rally where issues of Money magazine are burned.
-The residents play the song "My Hometown" by Bruce Springsteen during the rally, seemingly unaware that the song is about a town becoming overcome by crime and poverty.

 At the film's climax, Moore finally confronts Smith at the chairman's annual 1988 Christmas message in Detroit.
-Smith is shown expounding about generosity during the holiday season, concurrently as Deputy Ross evicts another family from their home.
-After Smith's speech, Moore hounds Smith, addressing him from a distance.
-The face-to-face encounter between Moore and Smith is shown as this:
+Smith is shown expounding about generosity during the holiday season as Deputy Ross evicts another family from their home.
+After Smith's speech, Moore confronts Smith, telling him about current evictions and asking him to come to Flint.

-Dejected by his failure to bring Smith to Flint, Moore proclaims in the final shot, "As we neared the end of the twentieth century, the rich got richer, the poor poorer, and people everywhere now had a lot less lint, thanks to the lint rollers made in my hometown.
-It was truly the dawn of a new era."
-After the credits, the film displays the message "This film cannot be shown within the city of Flint", followed by "All the movie theatres have closed".
+After the credits, the film displays the message "This film cannot be shown within the city of Flint," followed by "All the movie theatres have closed."